2020 BONAIRE ROSÉ

-The 2018 is made from Carignan, Shiraz and a little Sangiovese.
-These were all picked for Rose in late feb.
+2020 DUNE Bonaire Rosé is made from Carignan, Shiraz and a little Sangiovese.
+These were all picked for Rose in late February.

-after a months the two parcels were blended and retuned to barrels prior to bottling.
+After a month, the two parcels were blended and retuned to barrels prior to bottling.

-The style is bone dry but full of texture, red cherry sweet herbs and orange blossum .
+The style is bone dry but full of texture, red cherry sweet herbs and orange blossom.

 "Duncan and Peter Lloyd are the sons of Mark Lloyd of Coriole and this is their own winemaking deal.
 Here we have carignan and shiraz contributing to a rose wine.
 Single vineyard, Blewitt Springs, oak and steel for its pre-bottle lifespan.
 Small batch stuff with an eye on minimal intervention.
 Buy into the legacy, stay for the refreshment factor.